Call Today! Free Immediate Response (818) 781-1570

 • Camper.

-Closely Related Possession of Burglary Tools Offenses
+Related Possession of Burglary Tools Offenses

-California Penal Code Section 466.3 – Possession of tools to tamper with a coin-operated machine: It's illegal to possess a key or instrument that is designed to break in or damage a coin operated machine, such as a vending machine, laundry machine, money changer, or parking meter, if you had criminal intent.
+• California Penal Code Section 466.3 – Possession of tools to tamper with a coin-operated machine: It's illegal to possess a key or instrument that is designed to break in or damage a coin-operated machine, such as a vending machine, laundry machine, money changer, or parking meter if you had criminal intent.
 You can be charged with a misdemeanor or felony crime.
 If convicted, you can face a county jail sentence of up to one year, a $1000 fine, or both jail and fine.

-Our Los Angeles criminal defense lawyers can use a wide range of legal defenses against your charges of possession of burglary tools, based on the specific facts and circumstances of your case.
+Our Los Angeles criminal defense lawyers can use a wide range of legal defenses against your charges of possession of burglary tools based on the specific facts and circumstances of your case.
 These legal defenses include:

-• No criminal intent – Our attorneys may be able to argue you did not have intent to use the tools to break into something.
+• No criminal intent – Our attorneys may be able to argue you did not have the intent to use the tools to break into something.
 With no criminal intent, there is no crime.
 Remember, simple possession of the listed tools is not enough to support a charge of possession of burglary tools.
 If you did not intend to use the tools unlawfully, you can't be convicted.

 • You didn't reasonably know you were in possession of burglary tools – For example, maybe you were borrowing a friend's car pulled over by police for a traffic stop.
 The police observe in plain sight in the back seat tools that might be used to commit burglary.
 Since you did not know they were there, our lawyers may be able to argue you had no reasonable knowledge of possession of burglary tools.

-If you or a family member are facing an accusation of possession of burglary tools, early intervention by a Los Angeles criminal defense attorney at Eisner Gorin LLP can have a tremendous impact on the outcome of you case.
+If you or a family member are facing an accusation of possession of burglary tools, early intervention by a Los Angeles criminal defense attorney at Eisner Gorin LLP can have a tremendous impact on the outcome of your case.

-We may be able to convince the prosecutor from filing formal charges, file a reduced charge, or reject the case completely.
+We may be able to convince the prosecutor to file formal charges, file a reduced charge, or reject the case completely.
+We need to thoroughly review your case first.
+We offer a free, immediate response.
+Call our law office at 877-781-1570.

 About the Author